Practice Space.

 Each episode offers practical tips, thoughtful insights and guided meditations to help you show up to your instrument with joy, curiosity, and confidence.
 Overcome procrastination, stay curious, and bring more creativity into your daily music practice.

-The videos are designed to lead you right into your daily music practice, the same way you would use a meditation app like Headspace.
-Take out your instrument, settle in for a few minutes of gentle chat and a guided meditation, and then begin your practice for the day.
+Designed like a meditation app for musicians, each video leads you straight into your daily practice: take out your instrument, settle in for a few minutes of gentle chat and a guided meditation, then begin playing.

 You can browse the archives below or subscribe to the podcast on YouTube for daily videos.